dmzoneill/jira-creator/README.md

 ## 🤖 AI Provider Support

-Plug in different AI providers by changing the `AI_PROVIDER` variable.
-Below are different AI providers supported:
+You can plug in different AI providers by setting `AI_PROVIDER`.
+Here's how to set up a few popular providers:

 ### ✅ OpenAI

-For OpenAI, provide the API key:

 ```bash
 export AI_PROVIDER=openai